awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-cloudfront-oai-s3/README.md

 * Configure Access logging for CloudFront Distribution
 * Enable automatic injection of best practice HTTP security headers in all responses from CloudFront Distribution
 * CloudFront originPath set to `'/'`
+* Create an Origin Access Identity to access S3 bucket

 ### Amazon S3 Bucket
 * Configure Access logging for S3 Bucket
 * Enable server-side encryption for S3 Bucket using AWS managed KMS Key
 * Enforce encryption of data in transit
 * Turn on the versioning for S3 Bucket
-* Don't allow public access for S3 Bucket
+* Block public access for S3 Bucket
 * Retain the S3 Bucket when deleting the CloudFormation stack
 * Applies Lifecycle rule to move noncurrent object versions to Glacier storage after 90 days